 Some people go into business with the aim of building a good business then sell it.
 Others spend years building their businesses so that they may leave something for their children.
 Whatever the intention, it is clear that at some point one will exit their business.

 Even though the idea of you exiting your business sounds inconceivable, you must remember that you will not run your business forever.
 As an example, the people that started Coca Cola are not the same people running it today.
-Therefore, you and your business must be exit and investor ready at every stage of your business.
+Therefore, you and your business must be exit and investor-ready at every stage of your business.
 You must have an exit plan.
-Exit will happen in different form, whether you are prepared for it or not.
+The exit will happen in a different form, whether you are prepared for it or not.

 Your exit from your business may happen in any of the following ways:

 - The passing of your business to your children